agarwalrahul30/News-App/README.md

 # News-App
-An android app which bring you the latest news by fetching API.
+An android app which bring you the latest news by fetching API using Kotlin.